gkaminsky957/AdvisorDashBoard/README.md

   - Clicking on the specific account card will navigate to holding screen that shows all holdings that selected account has.
 This includes tha holding name, unit number, and unit price.

 **Assumption made:**
 - Network API layer provides two APIs: one for fetching advisor list and another for fetching accounts that an advisor manages.
 The assumption here is that advisor `id` field in advisor API response will match the `repId` field in account API response.
-Example of each API call can be found in
+Example of each API call responses can be found in
-  - `MockAdvisorResponse` file, found main project, that contains mock JSON response for advisor API call.
+  - `MockAdvisorResponse` file, found in main project, that contains mock JSON response for advisor API call.
 This response contains two advisors.
   - `MockAccountSummaryResponseRepId1` and `MockAccountSummaryResponseRepId2` files, found in main project, that contain mock JSON response for account API call.
-Each of this response corresponds to a advisor specified in M`ockAdvisorResponse`.
+Each of these responses corresponds to an advisor specified in `MockAdvisorResponse`.
-  - these two network clients `AccountSummaryClient` and `AdvisorSummaryClient` objects read corresponding mock file and parses it out instead of making actual network call to get the response since there is no real APIs exist.
+  - these two network clients `AccountSummaryClient` and `AdvisorSummaryClient` objects read corresponding mock file and parse it out instead of making actual network call to get the response since there is no real APIs exist.

 **TODO's to make the application production ready:**
 - Change `AccountSummaryClient` and `AdvisorSummaryClient` network objects to use `UrlSession` object to make a real network call instead of returning mock responses.
 URLSession object would have been injected into both clients so it can be easily mocked during unit tests.